[3.8] Wallach's Hierophant Holy Flame Totems (Early 3.8 Changes)

 The Cloven One

 Around the end of Act 7 you'll have the opportunity to hit the Cruel version of Labyrinth for 2 more Ascendancy points.
 Once you complete it, you'll want to take Ritual of Awakening for another big boost in power for your totems.
+If you've been delaying taking Ancestral Bond, this is the time to do a quick respec and pick it up so you can go full-on totems from this point.

 Skill point quests in Act 7 that should be completed: